FreaktheBear/TelescopeGOTO/README.md

  5. A4988 stepper motor drivers; Make sure you set the correct current limit.
 There are several sites we address this topic.
  6. SSD1306 OLED I2C 128x64 Display; I used the Soft I2C protocol which gave me the best results.
  7. Arduino Compatible X and Y Axis Joystick Module; I have added a joystick to be able to manually move the telescope to fine-tune positioning.
 If I have a fully working telescope control I might create a menu and star database so that the telescope can be used without Stellarium interaction.
+ 8. MPU6050 tilt sensor; The MPU6050 tilt sensor is used for one of the alignment steps by showing the local latitude offset.
+First the telescope tripod has to be levelled correctly (I use an iPhone app) and facing true North or South (also using my iPhone for this).

+ ## Usage of the combined setup

+ The following text discribes how to use the current combined setup of Stellarium on the RPI 4B and the Micropython software on the Pi Pico.
+This will be a living "document" as I am finding out a lot along the way and might change concepts.
+ 1. Start-up the RPI 4B and check in a terminal session with xgps if the GPS module has a fix.
+ 2. When there is a proper GPS fix, start Stellarium from a terminal session as described previously in the Components Used section.
+You can check if the GPS location works via [F6] "Location window" and select "Get location from GPS", which should show a 3D fix and your current location.
+Toggle it back so that Stellarium would be connecting continuously to the GPS daemon.
+ 3. On the RPI 4B, the serial services shall be enabled via raspi-config so that the RPI 4B can communicate with the Pi Pico.
+This should be the /dev/ttyS0 port configured on PIN 8 and 10 of the RPI 4B.
+When this is done, the ttyS0 port can be configured within the Stellarium "Configure Telescope" menu by selecting: 1) Telescope controlled by: Stellarium, directly through the serial port.
+2) Connection delay: 0.5s.
+3) Coordinate system: Equinox of the date (JNow).
+4) Serial port: /dev/ttyS0.
+5) Device model: Celestron NexStar (compatible).